-Surgical intervention is a proven way to provide substantial weight loss in these adolescents.
-When combined with lifestyle changes, bariatric surgery can help adolescents reach a healthier weight, increase self-esteem, and reduce the likelihood of chronic disease.
+Surgical intervention is proven to lead to substantial weight loss in adolescents.
+When combined with lifestyle changes, bariatric surgery helps obese adolescents reach a healthier weight, increase self-esteem and reduce the likelihood of chronic disease.
 Our criteria for surgical treatment follow the national guidelines.